JoeyHwong-gk/sedna/lib/sedna/README.md

 |       `-- __init__.py
 |-- common                     # Contains the common methods, configurations and class factory
 |   |-- __init__.py
-|   |-- class_factory.py       # It defines two importantt classes, ClassType and ClassFactory.
+|   |-- class_factory.py       # ClassType and ClassFactory.
 You can register the modules which want to be reuse through the decorator.
 |   |-- config.py              # Globally used configuration information
 |   |-- constant.py            #
 |   |-- file_ops.py            # File system processing